thangchung/clean-architecture-dotnet/README.md

 [![Sparkline](https://stars.medv.io/thangchung/clean-architecture-dotnet.svg)](https://stars.medv.io/thangchung/clean-architecture-dotnet)

-> Even we're trying to do the best, but make sure you stress test carefully if you want to use these libs in the production environment.
+> ### DISCLAIMER
+>
+> **IMPORTANT:** Because we are constantly evolving towards newly released technologies, .NET 6 is in the preview state so that it might change a lot in every release by the .NET team.
+So even we're trying to do the best for this OSS.
+But be careful if you use it for your project, and make sure that you do a stress test, benchmarking these libraries, and refactor them subsequently to adapt to your business carefully.
+>
+> **Feedback** with improvements and pull requests from the community will be highly appreciated.
+Thank you!

 # ⭐ Give a star